List of video games considered the best

-This is a list of video games that multiple reputable video game journalists or magazines have considered to be among the best of all time.
-The games listed here are included on at least six separate "best/greatest of all time" lists from different publications, as chosen by their editorial staffs.
+This is a list of video games that video game journalists or magazines have considered among the best of all time.
+The games are included on at least six separate best-of lists from different publications (inclusive of all time periods, platforms and genres), as chosen by their editorial staff.

 List

 Publications

-The reference numbers in the notes section show which of the 49 selected publications list the game.
+The reference numbers in the notes section show which of the 54 selected publications list the game.